S.T.A.R.T. Essay Contest Details

 - Adherence to guidelines

-Second round – Final presentations will be given the week of March 3, 2014.
+Second round – Final presentations will be given Monday, February 23,2015 in the evening.

 Members of the S.T.A.R.T.
 Committee will choose for the finalists and winners.
-The Committee includes undergraduate students, Diversity Enhancement Programs, the Program Advisor, the Program’s MBA Graduate Assistant, and additional Smeal advisors.
+The Committee includes undergraduate students, the Office of Diversity Enhancement Programs, the Program’s MBA Graduate Assistant, and additional Smeal advisors.

 First place - $1500